MyMalcom/malcom-lib-android/doc/Stats.md

 MalcomLib.startEvent("enter-deals");
 ```

-You can use whichever name you want.
-We recommend you to choose short names.
-They will be easier to manage later.
+You can use any name for your events but we recommend you to choose short ones; they will be easier to manage later.

 ###Tags